uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ### Create and iterate over named functions

-As you may already have guessed, we can split the function and the iteration (and binding) into separate steps.
+As you may have guessed already, we can split the function and the iteration (and binding) into separate steps.
 This is generally a good idea, since you typically create (named) functions with the goal of reusing them.

 ```r